Flemington, Victoria: Flemington Racecourse and Racecourse Road

 Racecourse Road is the suburb's main commercial area.
 Pin Oak Crescent has a small number of shops and cafes.
 Newmarket station is on Pin Oak Crescent, near its intersection with Racecourse Road.

 In the late 1990s, a new shopping plaza was constructed on an old car sale yard on Racecourse Road, directly west of Newmarket Station.
 Several new apartment buildings were built on empty allotments behind the Racecourse Road and Pin Oak Crescent shops.

 Barry Humphries declared in 2005 that his favourite building in Melbourne was the Flemington Post Office, which is on Wellington Street.

 Facilities

 Education

-Flemington has three kindergartens, three primary schools, a secondary college and a special needs school.
+Flemington has three kindergartens, three primary schools, a secondary college and a special education school.

 Parks and open space

 The suburb has twelve parks, reserves and ovals.

 Demographics

 In the 2016 census, there were 7,719 people in Flemington.
 52.7% of people were born in Australia.
 The next most common countries of birth were Vietnam 5.2%, Ethiopia 3.3%, Somalia 2.2%, New Zealand 1.9% and China 1.8%.
 50.6% of people spoke only English at home.
 Other languages spoken at home included Vietnamese 5.5%, Somali 4.9%, Arabic 3.9%, Cantonese 3.5% and Mandarin 1.9%.
 The most common responses for religion were No Religion 33.9% and Catholic 18.0%.